pnp/sp-dev-fx-webparts/samples/react-associated-sites-links/README.md

 ## Features

+This sample illustrates the following concepts:
+- Use [PnPJS](https://pnp.github.io/pnpjs/) for getting associated sites
-- Display associated sites as button links
+- Use [React](https://reactjs.org/) for displaying sites as link button
-- Display site logo on the link
+- Display site logo on the link button
+- Use [Tailwind](https://tailwindcss.com/) for styling the link buttons
+- Use [SPFx Fast Serve](https://github.com/s-KaiNet/spfx-fast-serve) for improving development productivity

 <!--
 RESERVED FOR REPO MAINTAINERS